enze-chen/mi-book-2021/week_1/02/reading_docs.md

 ```

 These queries are structured pretty much similarly to what you'd expect (i.e., what you would say if you were asking someone else).
-For error messages, we recommend _copying the error message directly_ from your Jupyter notebook or terminal window output.
+For error messages, we recommend _copying the error message directly_ from your Jupyter notebook or terminal window output and throwing in "python."

 You will then get a huge list of results to sift through, so we offer some guidance on what sources might be more helpful than others:

 1. [Stack Overflow](https://stackoverflow.com/): Anything from the `stackoverflow.com` domain is a very good place to look for a solution.
-The solutions are contributed _and voted on_ by community members, and there's a standard of excellence for what makes a good answer (such as providing a _minimum working example_ (MWE) for a solution).
+The solutions are contributed _and voted on_ by community members, and there's a standard of excellence for what makes a good answer (such as providing a _minimum working example_ for a solution).
 1. Stack Overflow is part of the larger [Stack Exchange](https://stackexchange.com/) community, and you might find answers to more domain-specific questions (like [statistics](https://stats.stackexchange.com/)) on other sites (e.g., `stats.stackexchange.com`).
 1. Any of the tutorial or blog sites will have plenty of code examples, and some particularly well-known ones are:
     - [Tutorials Point](https://www.tutorialspoint.com/index.htm): `tutorialspoint.com`